Short Bowel Syndrome in Adults

 Who is at risk for short bowel syndrome?

-Having conditions that need to be treated by taking out part of your small intestine raises your risk for this issue.
-These can include Crohn’s disease.
+Having conditions such as Crohn's disease that need to be treated by taking out part of your small intestine raises your risk for short bowel syndrome.

 What are the symptoms of short bowel syndrome?

 A main symptom of short bowel syndrome is diarrhea.
-Other symptoms can include:
+Other symptoms are:

 - Weight loss

 - Being sensitive to new foods

 If you have had a large part of your small intestine removed, your healthcare provider will look for short bowel syndrome.
 If you have a history of surgery and symptoms of short bowel syndrome, you are likely to have the condition.